dmtran20/dmtran20/README.md

 ### 🔭 I’m currently taking Software Development Process, Web Programming II, Operating Systems, Concurrent Programming (Spring 2023)
 ### 🌱 I’m currently learning React, Concurrent pgroamming, and Software Processes
 ### 📖 My most proud projects on my resume are starred (cs-546-fitness-app and CS555-TEAM4-MOSS)
-### 💬 Ask me about any of my previous courses/projects and I would be happy to share work from that course.
+### 💬 Ask me about any of my previous or current courses/projects and I would be happy to share work from that course.
 I only have public repositories of older classes for academic reasons.
 ### 📫 How to reach me: dmtran20@gmail.com